 - The article that got me thinking about the yin and yang concepts, Why Women Need Fierce Self-Compassion, and another that helped clarify my thoughts, This is What "Self-Care" REALLY Means.

 - Need some support figuring out your next steps?
-Schedule a free coaching consultation call.
+Let's talk.

 Want to continue the discussion on self-care and colleague compassion?
 Check out this episode on self-injury and suicide with Sally Foote, DVM.